 Delivering excellence in quality and traceability

-Physical Digital are the world’s first company to be accredited by Nadcap for our 3D Structured Light (3DSL) scanning service.
+In 2019, Physical Digital were the world’s first company to be accredited by Nadcap for their Measurement and Inspection Services using 3D Structured Light (3DSL).
 Nadcap is an unprecedented cooperative industry approach to improve quality, whilst reducing costs, for quality assurance throughout the aerospace and defence industries.
 A Nadcap accreditation is the recognition of excellence in a specialised field by the consensus of leading Aerospace companies.
 For 3D Structured Light-based measurement, it represents the most comprehensive set of quality criteria with which all scanning companies should be judged when undertaking measurements of aerospace components.

 If you’re in any regulated industry, you’ll understand the importance of having rigorous safety and quality standards in place.
 For aerospace manufacturers Nadcap provides the gold standard for control of special processes and provides confidence that parts are being manufactured and inspected to the correct specifications.